 1. Housing Credit Guarantee Scheme (HCGS) through Syarikat Jaminan Kredit Perumahan Bhd (SJKP)

 SKJP is offered to non-fixed income earners to help them obtain financing facilities from financial institutions regardless of their occupation.
 This scheme offer financing up to RM400,000.00, including principal financing amount, MRTA/ MRTT, LTHO, solicitor’s fee and valuation fee.
 It also offers a 100% guarantee of total financing obtained from participating Financial Institutions.
+During the recently tabled Budget 2023, it was announced that HCGS will guarantee home financing up to RM5 billion in 2023 for applicants who have irregular incomes.

 2. My First Home Scheme (SRP) by Cagamas SRP Bhd